 The shrinking gender gap observed for school pupils is not reflected among slightly older young people.
-According to the studies available, such as those carried out among second-year pupils at upper-secondary schools (aged 17-18) in 2005, there are clear differences between the sexes: young men drink a great deal more than young women.
+According to the studies available, such as those carried out among second-year pupils at upper-secondary schools (aged 17-18) in 2006, there are clear differences between the sexes: young men drink a great deal more than young women.
 Consumption peaks in the early 20s, when men's consumption is more than twice that of women.
 From about 25 years of age, men's consumption then falls as they grow older, while the corresponding reduction for women is considerably less distinct and does not become clear until they reach the age of about 50.

 The sexes differ in their beverage preferences.
-Among adult men, strong beer has had a dominant position for a number of years and accounted for 41 per cent of total consumption (measured in pure alcohol) in 2002.
+Among adult men, strong beer has had a dominant position for a number of years.
+According to interview results from 2002, it accounted for 41 per cent of total consumption (measured in pure alcohol).
 It was followed by wine, spirits, medium-strength beer and cider.
-Among women, wine is predominant; it accounted for 52 per cent of total consumption in the same year, when it was followed by strong beer, spirits, cider and mediumstrength beer.
+Among women, wine is predominant; it accounted for 52 per cent of total consumption in the same year, when it was followed by strong beer, spirits, cider and medium-strength beer.
 Among ninth-year boys, spirits used to dominate consumption but strong beer is now the largest single category of beverage.
 While the share of spirits has shrunk slightly among girls in the past ten years, it still makes the largest single contribution in terms of pure alcohol.
+Nowadays, however, pre-mixed beverages (alcopops, wine coolers, etc.) are a very close second.

 Younger women's drinking habits show a more even spread across beverage types.
 Among older young people, wine and strong beer in particular are increasing their shares while medium-strength beer is losing ground.
-It is worth noting the strong fall in the consumption of medium-strength beer found among ninth-year pupils in the past ten years: in 1995, 38 per cent of their alcohol consumption was made up of medium-strength beer, whereas its share had dwindled to 8 per cent in 2005.
+It is worth noting the strong fall in the consumption of medium-strength beer found among ninth-year pupils in the past ten years: in 1995, 38 per cent of their alcohol consumption was made up of medium-strength beer, whereas its share had dwindled to 9 per cent in 2006.